d3m1urg/grants/src/common/schema/lifecycle.md

 Solution: each user entitlement must be tagged with schema id (name) and version number.
 When an API requests user entitlements a request should contain the userId, schema version and optionally a set of rules regarding version, e.g. =, >=, <=, != with an opportunity to use * instead of numbers in version string.
 Rule engine can be implemented as simple PEG grammar.
 Note that it implies that all profiles must be reassessed each time a schema version is promoted - especially when a rule is updated which can affect schema validation.
 It can be done as a part of staging process - a comprehensive check how the staged schema would affect existing profiles / environment.
 To do batch updates an SQL-like DSL may be used (future versions, not MVP).

 When a new schema is enrolled to production a so-called transition period starts.
-During this period users that were not switched to a new version of schema are still assessed agains old version and automatically receive upgraded (recalculated) entitlements definitions.
+During this period users that were not switched to a new version of schema are still assessed against old version and automatically receive upgraded (recalculated) entitlements definitions.

 BTW it's a good idea to use JSON-RPC as system implementation protocol.